Kitware/trame/docs/content/docs/tutorial-application.md

 ## GUI

 We are creating a single page application with a drawer using `SinglePageWithDrawer`.
-By defauklt we get a title, toolbar, drawer, and a content section.
+By default we get a title, toolbar, drawer, and a content section.
 So we instantiate a `SinglePageWithDrawer` with the `title` of "Viewer" and `on_ready` argument equal to `html_view.update`, which updates the three-dimensional visualization.

 ```python
 with SinglePageWithDrawerLayout(server) as layout: